Put-in-Bay Diary December 2013

 Put-in-Bay Diary-Mon., Dec.
-2nd – The Village Council approved the hiring of Zack Lamour for the islands’ new full-time police officer.
+2nd – The Village Council approved hiring Zack Lamour as the islands’ new full-time police officer.

 Put-in-Bay Diary -Tues., Dec.
 3rd – The annual Christmas Bazaar takes place at the Put-in-Bay Town Hall.